deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 "You were *shot at?"*

-"I was shot."
-Ava recalled, remembering the moment a bullet had shoved her *hard* in the back while she ran for her life.
+"I was shot," Ava recalled, remembering the moment a bullet had shoved her *hard* in the back while she ran for her life.
 "I was wearing body armor but, uh...
 I don't recommend it."

 “I didn’t know you did embedded reporting!”
 Francesca looked both impressed and unnerved.

 Ava shrugged.
 “It wound up being classified anyway.”
-Which was true: The Hierarchy’s existence had been declassified years ago, but Operation EMPTY BELL was still top secret.
+Which was true: the Hierarchy’s existence had been declassified years ago, but Operation EMPTY BELL was still top secret.
 “I can’t really talk about the details.
 Non-disclosure.”

 “Sorry.”